 Early leavers from education between 20 and 24 years of age, and who lack completed upper secondary education are entitled to study in adult education (Komvux) or in a folk high school (folkhögskola), with the goal of completing upper secondary education.
 Folk high school is an important second chance institute for those who have not been able to complete their education in the regular education system.
 With its unique pedagogy and its flexible conditions, folk high school succeeds to educate individuals that other school forms fail with.

 Further, participants in the Job guarantee for youth who have reached the age of 20 years are entitled to take part in the guarantee on a part-time basis, allowing them time to participate in municipal adult education courses or study Swedish for Immigrants.
 The aim is to increase their study motivation, clarify the role of education in the labour market and encourage more participants to choose full time studies.

 Multi-agency partnerships addressing ELET

 Sweden's largest collaborative project in preventing early school leaving at upper secondary level is Plug In.
-The Swedish Association of Local Authorities and Regions (Sveriges Kommuner och Landsting) is the central project owner.
+The Swedish Association of Local Authorities and Regions (Sveriges Kommuner och Regioner) is the central project owner.
 The aim is to help reduce the dropout rate in upper secondary school and to get more young people to complete their studies.